SpYdaq ~ Low Cost Wireless Monitoring System

 spYdaq® is our low cost wireless monitoring and alarming system.
 This is a system overview, full details on the individual instruments can be found in the wireless monitoring section

 spYdaq® is a system comprising of a number of radio transmitting sensors that measure parameters and sends them securely using a licence free radio network to a central base station.
 The data are sent using a Manchester Encoded error correcting code with multiple transmissions which, when combined with Antenna Diversity, ensures there is no loss of data in normal use from a properly installed system.
+We are so confident of this, that we have a UK patent for the spYdaq® system (UK Patent No. 2479520).
 Up to 16 transmitters can communicate to a single base station with each transmitter capable of having up to three inputs: Temperature, Relative Humidity or Universal - Universal inputs can be configured to accept almost any type of measurement sensor .
 The base station collects the data from the transmitters and has a number of ways of recording the values: